UR Beach Volleyball Rules (Coed 4's and 6's)

 - Both teams are responsible for recording matches won/lost and UR Fun points and submitting the score sheets to the on-site Event Coordinator– failure to do so will result in an the team being assigned zero points and zero wins.

-- Teams must have 2 players of each gender on the court.
+- a full starting lineup is 2 players of each gender on the court (4 players total)

 - The first week of play may be a seeding week.
 Teams will play five 20-minute games with no cap on points.
 Whichever team is winning when time expires (as indicated by a whistle from the EC) will win the game.
 Teams may be re-seeded from one pool to another based on the results of this night.
 Teams will again be re-seeded if necessary after the 4th week of play.